ImprovEvolve: Basin-Hopping Meets LLM-Guided Evolutionary Search: Methodology

-\paragraph{Evolutionary setup.} We build on the open-source \gigaevo\ framework~\cite{khrulkov2025gigaevo}, which provides a modular evolutionary engine built around four components: a Redis-backed storage layer for candidate programs, an asynchronous DAG execution engine for evaluation pipelines, a MAP-Elites evolution loop with configurable island topologies, and an LLM-based mutation operator supporting multiple models and mutation modes.
-We employ a \emph{single-island} MAP-Elites configuration with a single behavior descriptor---fitness---discretized into $150$ bins.
-This resolution was not specifically tuned, yet proved sufficient to achieve state-of-the-art results across all considered benchmark problems.
-Our preliminary experiments with the multi-island setup showed no apparent benefit (e.g., when using program code complexity as an additional behavior descriptor) and only increased system complexity.
-To supply the mutation operator with rich program context, we adopt the default pipeline configuration provided by \gigaevo, which includes \texttt{InsightsStage} (generating suggestions for potential program improvements), \texttt{LineageInsights} (analyzing parent--child transitions and providing causal feedback on fitness changes), and aggregate evolutionary statistics.
-All system prompts were used without modification as provided in the repository.
-It is important to distinguish two nested levels of optimization in \improvevolve.
-The \emph{outer loop} (MAP-Elites) maintains a population of candidate \emph{programs}---each implementing the \texttt{generate\allowbreak\_config}, \texttt{improve}, and \texttt{perturb} interface.
-The \emph{inner loop} (Algorithm~\ref{alg:validation}) executes a single candidate program via basin-hopping to produce a \emph{solution} and assigns the program a fitness score equal to the best solution quality found during that execution.
-For baseline comparisons using the standard \gigaevo\ pipeline, each evolved program is invoked in a single call to directly produce a candidate solution.
+\paragraph{Evolutionary setup.} We build on the open-source \gigaevo\ framework~\cite{khrulkov2025gigaevo}, which provides a modular evolutionary engine combining a Redis-backed candidate store, an asynchronous DAG execution engine for evaluation pipelines, a MAP-Elites loop with configurable island topologies, and an LLM-based mutation operator.
+We use a \emph{single-island} MAP-Elites configuration with fitness as the sole behavior descriptor, discretized into $150$ bins; this untuned resolution proved sufficient for state-of-the-art results on all benchmarks, while preliminary multi-island experiments (e.g., with code complexity as a second descriptor) offered no benefit and only added system complexity.
+We use \gigaevo's default mutation pipeline with system prompts unchanged from the repository: \texttt{InsightsStage} (LLM-generated improvement hints), \texttt{LineageInsights} (parent--child fitness feedback), and aggregate statistics.

-At each generation, $N_{\text{elites}}$ programs are selected from the archive with probability proportional to their fitness.
-Then, $N_{\text{offspring}}$ offspring are produced as follows: $N_{\text{parents}}$ programs are sampled uniformly at random from the elite set, and their source code, together with associated metrics and contextual information from the pipeline stages described above, is passed to the LLM, which produces a mutated offspring program.
-Each offspring is evaluated by running Algorithm~\ref{alg:validation} and, if its fitness warrants inclusion, it is inserted into the MAP-Elites archive.

-The number of basin-hopping rounds $R$ in Algorithm~\ref{alg:validation} controls the trade-off between evaluation cost and solution quality.
-During evolution we use a smaller value of $R$ to enable rapid fitness estimation, while for final validation of the best evolved programs we increase $R$ to obtain higher-quality solutions.
-Problem-specific values are reported in the respective benchmark sections below.

-Several additional hyperparameters govern the evolutionary process, including the choice of backbone LLM and timeout values for code execution stages.
-These choices proved critical to performance and are discussed in detail below.
-For a comprehensive description of the \gigaevo\ framework, we refer the reader to \cite{khrulkov2025gigaevo}.